Spring Activities in Whistler, BC

 Photo Credit: Mike Crane

-Spring is the best time of the year to go trout fishing in Whistler.
+If beating all the crowds is your idea of a getaway then spring is the best time of the year to go trout fishing in Whistler.
 As the lakes begin to clear of snow and ice, fresh food sources are released into the waterways.
-Spring is an active time to catch healthy Bull Trout, Rainbow Trout, Coastal Cutthroat Trout, Steelhead and Dolly Varden.
+Spring is an active time to catch healthy Bull Trout, Rainbow Trout, Coastal Cutthroat Trout, Steelhead, and Dolly Varden.
 If you want to make the most of your fishing adventure, we suggest booking a fishing guide.
-These local experts will pick you up, provide your equipment, feed you and drop you off at the end of the day.
+These local experts will pick you up, provide your equipment, feed you, and drop you off at the end of the day.

 When the snow melts, the rivers in and around Whistler Resort run white and fast.
 Catch all the thrills of white water rafting, from mild to wild, as certified guides navigate you safely through haystacks and holes on the Green, Lower Cheakamus, Elaho and Squamish rivers.
 Whether you want to hold on tight and enjoy the ride or grab a paddle and dig in, there’s a white water rafting trip for everyone in wet and wild Whistler.